vijayindalkar/vijayindalkar/README.md

 - 👋 Hi, I’m @vijayindalkar
-- 👀 I’m interested in Learning weird stuffs
+- 👀 I’m interested in Learning weird stuff
+- 🎮 Just flashed myself trying to peek.
+Should've bought glasses instead of the AWP
-- 🌱 I’m currently learning
+- 🌱 I’m currently mining
-- 💞️ I’m looking to collaborate on Blockchain
+- 💞️ I’m looking to collaborate on Web3
 - 📫 How to reach me https://www.linkedin.com/in/vijay-indalkar-712048193/

 <!---